GoThereGit/Chinese-AMR/README_Eng.md

 and were awarded first prize and second prize accordingly.
 In fact, their performances in Chinese AMR parsing were fairly close to that of in English AMR (which is 0.82).

-English AMR has no alignment of concept and relation, which presents problems for data training and automatic parsing.
+English AMR, however, has no alignment of concept and relation, which presents problems for data training and automatic parsing.
 Although the alignment of concept and relation are added into Chinese AMR, it was a no-show in CoNLL 2020 in order to be consistent in formatting with English AMR.
 Additionally, most of experiments and evaluations including CoNLL use Smatch metric, which was originally designed based on English AMR.
 Inevitably, Smatch is not quite compatible with Chinese AMR considering the different characteristics between the two languages, for example, it has no way processing the alignment of concept and relation in Chinese AMR.
-Therefore, in order to fill the gap of alignment information in Chinese AMR and to provide a brand-new standard for Chinese AMR parsing, Xiao et al. (2022) come up with a new evaluation metric named Align-smatch with concept alignment metric and relation alignment metric added based on Smatch.
+Therefore, in order to fill the gap of alignment information in Chinese AMR and to provide a brand-new standard for Chinese AMR parsing, Xiao et al. (2022) came up with a new evaluation metric named Align-smatch with concept alignment metric and relation alignment metric added based on Smatch.

 ## 1.2 Alignment in Chinese AMR
 English AMR normally annotates the index of concept nodes with the initial letter of the words or assigns the number index simply by the sequence of nodes.